 - Parents can expect regular communication from their students' teachers.
 Most of this communication will occur electronically via email.

 - The school communicates with parents in multiple methods.

 - o Email

 - o Phone

-- o Marquee
+- Marquee

-- o Mail
+- Mail

-- Student folders
+- o Student folders

 - Please help facilitate communication by keeping your email and phone numbers up to date.